goodbyeaustria/archive/index.md

 **World's 1st Dr. Jekyll Walk-In Clinic - Any static site questions or troubles?**

-[Ask Dr. Jekyll](https://github.com/viennahtml/members/issues/13) and get free advice and in-person answers at the next meetup.
+[Ask Dr. Jekyll on "our wall"](https://github.com/viennahtml/members/issues/13) and get free advice and in-person answers at the next meetup.

 # Vienna.html